S.N. Turner and Associates

 What about medication vs. psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
-Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.
+Working with your medical doctor you can determine what's best for you; and for some individuals a combination of medication and therapy is the right course of action.
 In some cases, it may be necessary for your therapist to contact your medical doctor in order to facilitate dialogue about your treatment, medications or other factors which may impact your symptoms and/or diagnosis.
 Said medical professionals cannot be contacted without your written permission.
+A signed release of information is required.

 Do you take insurance, and how does that work?